-FYI in Prague, hosted at the NC State Prague Institute, is a 2 week program that merges the high impact experiences of a first year inquiry course and study abroad.
+FYI in Prague, hosted at the NC State Prague, is a 2 week program that merges the high impact experiences of a first year inquiry course and study abroad.
 Students earn 3 GEP credits that count towards their degree before the start of their first semester on campus.
 Students will be immersed in inquiry-guided learning, utilizing the historic and beautiful city of Prague as their classroom.

 - develop a cohort of friends

 - gain essential cross-cultural competence

 Each themed track fulfills a General Education Program (GEP) requirement and are open to all incoming NC State students.

 This course is designed for the student who wants to learn to think critically and creatively when making decisions by taking into consideration a variety of decision making models across disciplines.
 Throughout the course, students will be presented a variety of decision making processes, as well as five models on decision-making across disciplines to consider when addressing different problems.
 Questions will be asked of students in a way that will foster critical and creative thinking in order to analyze, process, and identify effective ways for approaching a problem or situation.
 Students will be asked to reflect on how the way the decisions were made may or may not apply to the student’s major.